Many anglers have heard that fishing after rain can lead to more success- but is that really the case? And if so, why?

 Is It Good To Fish After It Rains?

-Yes, fishing after it rains can be a very good time go to fishing.
-Rainfall can increase water current and sediment runoff, which means more microorganisms and insects in the water column for fish to feed on.
+Fishing after it rains can be a very good time go to fishing.
+Rainfall can lower barometric pressure and increase water current and sediment runoff, which means more microorganisms and insects in the water column for fish to feed on and increases overall activity.

 Rainfall can really stir things up in a lake, pond or river and any changes like that can mean an opportunity to find hungry fish.
 Try looking at areas where there is a lot of run off, or near the mouths of creeks, inlets, and even dams.

 More Rain = Water flow = Forage Base Adjustment (think of all the Zooplankton, fish eggs, insect larvae, and bottom sediment that is stirred up).

 Fishing pressure is always very little directly after it rains because not many people fish during a bad rainstorm.
 I love getting onto the lake just after it rained, I usually have the place to myself!

 However- too much rain can also hurt your chances of success.
 Flooding conditions can be dangerous, and lead to silty dirty water or change the pH levels of lakes.

 Yes, in many cases, you will get more bites after it rains.
 As the barometric pressure stabilizes after rain, fish will return to normal feeding patterns.

 Take advantage of this window and fish areas with high water flow!

 How Do You Catch Fish After Heavy Rain?